 Addiction is a complex phenomenon that can be difficult to understand.
 It is defined as a chronic, relapsing disorder characterized by compulsive drug seeking and use despite harmful consequences.
 It is a condition that alters the way the brain produces chemicals that affect mood, leading to substance abuse and behavioral addictions.
 When someone engages in substance abuse, their brain produces fewer of its own chemicals because it has enough drugs or alcohol.

-Consume or drink larger amounts or for longer periods of time than planned.
-People with substance use and behavioral addictions may be aware of their problem, but they can't stop doing it even if they want to and try.
-Addiction can cause physical and psychological problems, as well as interpersonal problems, such as with family and friends or at work.
+This means that the receptors in the brain become accustomed to being activated by an external substance, leading to a decrease in the pleasure they experience from activities they once enjoyed.
+People with addiction may find themselves consuming or drinking larger amounts or for longer periods of time than they had planned.
+They may be aware of their problem but unable to stop even if they want to and try.
+Addiction can cause physical and psychological problems, as well as interpersonal issues such as with family and friends or at work.